-MSVU co-op students bring a diverse skill set based in foundational courses appropriate to their co-op term.
+MSVU co-op and internship students bring a diverse skill set to a workplace.

-Sample duties for public relations students may include:
+Sample duties for Bachelor of Public Relations students may include:

 • Developing and implementing strategic communication plans